What to Wear on Cinco de Mayo

 Festive and fashionable outfits for a Cinco de Mayo celebration

 Cinco de Mayo is the Mexican holiday celebrating the nation's victory over the French army at the Battle of Puebla.
 People in the United States often mistakenly assume that Cinco de Mayo is Mexico's Independence Day, but that holiday – which is of far greater importance in Mexico than Cinco de Mayo – comes in September.
 Cinco de Mayo, as it is observed in the United States, has come to stand for a celebration of Mexican culture, food, music and history.
-Celebrating Cinco de Mayo is an excellent excuse to eat delicious Mexican food, enjoy mariachi music, drink a couple of margaritas and dance the night away.
+Celebrating Cinco de Mayo is an excellent excuse to eat delicious Mexican food, enjoy mariachi music, drink a couple of margaritas with extra tequila, and dance the night away.
 It can be difficult to decide what to wear to a Cinco de Mayo celebration, but it's not a problem.
-Cinco de Mayo fashions tend to be casual but bright and colorful – with a little digging in the closet, it's easy to come up with the perfect look.
+Cinco de Mayo fashions tend to be casual but bright and colorful – with a little digging in the closet, it's easy to come up with the perfect Cinco de Mayo outfit.

 What to wear